Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 - The Spartans average 70.2 points per game (208th in college basketball) while allowing 67 per outing (82nd in college basketball).
 They have a +107 scoring differential overall and outscore opponents by 3.2 points per game.

 - Michigan State prevails in the rebound battle by an average of 1.8 boards.
-It is grabbing 32.2 rebounds per game (148th in college basketball) compared to its opponents' 30.4 per outing.
+It is pulling down 32.2 rebounds per game (149th in college basketball) compared to its opponents' 30.4 per outing.

-- Michigan State and its opponents have been relatively even in the turnover battle.
-The Spartans commit 10.2 per game (34th in college basketball) and force 9.7 (341st in college basketball play).
+- Michigan State has committed 10.2 turnovers per game (34th in college basketball play) while forcing 9.7 (341st in college basketball).

 Kansas State Performance Insights

-- The Wildcats outscore opponents by 6.6 points per game (posting 75.5 points per game, 84th in college basketball, and allowing 68.9 per outing, 141st in college basketball) and have a +225 scoring differential.
+- The Wildcats put up 75.5 points per game (84th in college basketball) while giving up 68.9 per outing (141st in college basketball).
+They have a +225 scoring differential and outscore opponents by 6.6 points per game.

-- Kansas State grabs 31.9 rebounds per game (172nd in college basketball) while allowing 30.3 per outing to opponents.
-It outrebounds opponents by 1.6 boards per game.

-- Kansas State knocks down 7 three-pointers per game (220th in college basketball) compared to its opponents' 6.3.
+- Kansas State connects on 7 three-pointers per game (220th in college basketball) compared to its opponents' 6.3.
 It shoots 33.6% from deep, and its opponents shoot 29.7%.

 - Kansas State forces 14.3 turnovers per game (36th in college basketball) while committing 13.5 (319th in college basketball).